Green-Software-Foundation/patterns/docs/catalog/cloud/Use energy efficient hardware.md

 ## Description

-Cloud virtual machines are offered with different capabilties, based different hardware processors.
+Cloud virtual machines are offered with different capabilities based on different hardware processors.

 Hence using virtual machines based on efficient processors would impact hardware efficiency and reduce carbon emissions.